 Do you want to eat grass-fed beef?
-It’d be a reasonable price if your local farmer could ship the animals locally for a swift butchering.
-Instead they ship the animals hundreds of miles away ($) to an industrial-scale facility that is operated by machines that sometimes whip around particles that warrant inspectors ($) to check how many parts of manure are allowed per pound of meat.
-Small abattoirs rarely need that oversight, or the paperwork and personnel that processes the paperwork ($) that comes with that oversight.
-They also don’t invest in specialized infrastructure ($) that’s only cost effective or even necessary if you’re processing on the full industrial level.
+It’d be a reasonable price if your local farmer could ship the animals locally for swift butchering.
+Instead, they ship the animals hundreds of miles away ($) to an industrial-scale facility that is operated by machines that sometimes whip around particles that warrant inspectors ($) to check how many parts of manure are allowed per pound of meat.
+Small abattoirs rarely need that oversight or the paperwork and personnel that processes the paperwork ($) that comes with that oversight.
+They also don’t invest in specialized infrastructure ($) that’s only cost-effective or even necessary if you’re processing on the full industrial level.

 A lot of “wow” moments happened while I read this book, even when I was familiar with the concept.
 Nothing compares to someone’s pragmatic but out-of-the-box living experiences.
 Did you know because of many zoning laws many farming families are no longer allowed to build housing on their own property?
 Because you can’t have commercial and residential areas mixing.
 Have those lawyers driven on a country road?
 Wow.

 My favorite chapter was one he wrote while flying back from a speaking circuit in Australia.
 He comes up with so many sensible, why-don’t-we-already-do-that ideas for airlines to cut back on waste.
 Everything you eat or drink on a flight comes in a tight package and unravels into piles of plastic waste.
 After all, it’s not hard to contract a kitchen to clean reusable utensils and plates or by bulk ingredients for snacks and stews.